Local Key Security

 The Basic Idea

-Whenever a user stores a secret key on a device, it would be nice if she could encrypt that key with her passphrase, and if she changed her passphrase on any one of her machines, it would be reflected on the others.
+Whenever a user stores a secret key on a device, the secret should be encrypted with her passphrase, and if she changed her passphrase on any one of her machines, it would be reflected on the others.

 We've developed a simple server-aided protocol to do so, in which a server-side mask is updated during a password change, so that encrypted device keys on offline clients will be decryptable with the new password.
 The server supplies this mask during decryption, but device keys are never exposed to the server, even in encrypted form.